bdpedigo/networks-course/docs/syllabus.md

 for your peers and the instructor, PLEASE do not attend in person class if you are at all sick.
 Missing class for an illness will never be held against you, please just let me know what is going on and we will come up with a plan.  -->

+# Changelog

+All notable changes to this project will be documented in this file.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [0.0.5] - 2023-01-05

+### Added

+- Early draft of AdjacencyFrame and related code for manipulating networks and matrices.

+## [0.0.4] - 2022-09-21

+### Added

+- First release on PyPI.